dataluscorp/browser/remote/doc/Building.md

 Building
 ========

-The Remote Agent is included in the default Firefox build, but only ships on the Firefox Nightly release channel:
+The Remote Agent is included in the default Datalus build, but only ships on the Datalus Nightly release channel:

 	% ./mach run --remote-debugging-port